scandale-project/scandale/paper/paper.md

 titlepage-background: "img/background.pdf"
 titlepage-author-spacing: 0.5
 toc-own-page: true
-watermark: "Draft"
 ---

 \phantomsection
 \addcontentsline{toc}{section}{Abstract}
 \section*{Abstract}

 Establishing trusted, time-stamped records of system states in distributed environments presents a significant challenge for maintaining accountability and security.
 Organizations often struggle to produce non-repudiable proof that a specific check was performed or that a system was in a particular state at a precise moment in time.
 SCANDALE is a libre software solution designed to address this challenge by providing a robust backend architecture for collecting data from distributed probes and storing immutable proofs of those checks.
 Its core components include a high-performance HTTP API with real-time capabilities, an agent-based backend built on the Smart Python Agent Development Environment (SPADE) for scalable probe management, and a dedicated service for cryptographic timestamping in compliance with RFC 3161.
-The platform’s primary contribution is its ability to transform operational measurements into cryptographically verifiable evidence, yielding a durable and non-repudiable audit trail.
+The platform’s primary contribution is its ability to transform operational measurements into **cryptographically verifiable evidence**, yielding a durable and non-repudiable audit trail.

 # Introduction: The Imperative for Verifiable System Audits

 In modern cybersecurity and IT operations, the ability to produce verifiable data is of strategic importance.
 Proving that a specific action was taken or that a system was in a particular state at a precise time is critical during incident response, compliance audits, regulatory oversight, or contractual disputes.
 In the absence of tamper-evident mechanisms, organizations remain vulnerable to contestation and lack the evidentiary guarantees required to enforce accountability.

-[SCANDALE](https://github.com/scandale-project/scandale) is an open-source platform engineered to address this gap by enabling the creation of verifiable and non-repudiable audit artifacts.
+[SCANDALE](https://github.com/scandale-project/scandale)^[Source code of SCANDALE: https://github.com/scandale-project/scandale] is an open-source platform engineered to address this gap by enabling the creation of verifiable and non-repudiable audit artifacts.
 It provides a comprehensive architecture for collecting data from a network of distributed probes and cryptographically timestamping the resulting artifacts to produce authoritative “proofs of check.”
 These proofs make it possible to demonstrate, without reliance on implicit trust, that a given observation existed at a specific point in time.
+SCANDALE is distributed under the terms of the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html)^[AGPLv3: https://www.gnu.org/licenses/agpl-3.0.html] and is fully operational.

 The platform is composed of three primary components:

 * A documented HTTP API featuring a publish–subscribe mechanism for real-time data dissemination.
 * A backend built on the Smart Python Agent Development Environment (SPADE), responsible for deploying, coordinating, and monitoring distributed probes.
-* A cryptographic timestamping service that anchors collected data to an external Time-Stamping Authority (TSA) in accordance with RFC 3161 standards [@rfc3161].
+* A cryptographic timestamping service that anchors collected data to an external **Time-Stamping Authority** (TSA) in accordance with RFC 3161 standards [@rfc3161].

 This paper presents the design principles, architecture, and validation mechanisms of SCANDALE, with a particular focus on how cryptographic timestamping and offline verification enable trust-minimizing, long-term auditability.